QLe13/CatPaws/docs/index.md

 4. Usability: The system should be easy to use and intuitive, with clear instructions and help resources available for users.
 6. Scalability: The system should be scalable, able to handle a growing number of users and courses.

 # Tech Stack

-- React - Frontend for dynamic pages
+- React - Frontend for dynamic pages - [React Docs](https://react.dev/blog/2023/03/16/introducing-react-dev)
 - ExpressJS - Web application framework
 - NodeJS - Server functionality
-- Firebase - Backend / database management
+- Firebase - Backend / database management - [Firebase Docs](https://firebase.google.com/docs)

 # Installation Guide